halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 </script>
 ```

 In the following example, the endpoint uses the value of a string flag to determine which version of Markdown content to load.
 This example could be easily modified to pass in user data to `getFlagValue`.
-The `new-about-us` flag could be targeted to only internal users, allowing the marketing team to test new copy in production without impacting external users.
+The `new-about-us` flag could then be targeted to only internal users, allowing the marketing team to test new copy in production without impacting external users.

 ```javascript
 import { processMarkdown } from "../../lib/markdown";